Disney Hotels on the Monorail: A Complete Guide to Disney World Monorail Resorts

 Grand Floridian Table Service Dining

-- Citricos — American food + seafood options (has a dress code)
+- Cรญtricos โ American food + seafood options with a tasteful Mary Poppins theme.
+There’s a dress code here!

-- Victoria & Albert’s — American fine dining (the fanciest restaurant at Disney World, so of course there is also a dress code)
+- Victoria & Albert’s โ American fine dining.
+This is the fanciest and most expensive restaurant at Disney World, so of course there is also a dress code.

 Grand Floridian Quick Service Dining

-- Courtyard Pool Bar — Wraps and salads at the Courtyard Pool
+- Courtyard Pool Bar โ Wraps, salads, and drinks at the Courtyard Pool

 More Features & Amenities at The Grand Floridian